Restaurant Brighton's guide to

 Lunch in The Brighton Lanes

-Voted the best restaurant in Brighton in 2022.
+Voted the best restaurant in Brighton in 2022, 2023 and 2025.
 Situated in the Old Coach House on Middle Street, Burnt Orange boasts a luxuriously decked out restaurant and secluded sunlit courtyard (sun permitting).
 Burnt Orange mixes comfort with quality and serves up seasonal small plates and creative cocktails, plus a well-curated wine list to suit a range of tastes and budgets.
 Be prepared to block out your afternoon if you do go for Brighton lunch here, Burnt Orange has a habit of making you eat a little slower, talk a little longer and sip a little deeper.
 Sounds like a great idea right?

 Brighton’s oldest pub, it’s no wonder they host Brighton’s Ghost walk here.
 Having established in the 1500’s it certainly has a lot of history to learn and to wonder about.
 Over the years it has increased its reputation for a food pub, and now boasts a mouth-watering menu filled with quality, home-cooked food made with fresh, seasonal ingredients.